zoldello/ChicagoVegSiteWithAureliaJS/README.md

 This is a clone of the ChicagoVegSite with aurelia.js.
-Aurelia.js may be taken out, but I want to preserve this code for use in other projects.
+Aurelia.js may be taken out of ChicagoVeg code base, so I cloned it to preserve this code, for use in future projects.

 ##Who are we?